Skip to main content

 Image

 Depending on the cruise line, your base fare includes a select list of beverages, such as water, coffee, lemonade, and iced tea.
-If you want to purchase other drinks -- think mocktails, soda (unless sailing on Disney Cruise Line), or alcoholic beverages -- you will have to pay for those separately.
+If you want to purchase other drinks—think mocktails, soda (unless sailing on Disney Cruise Line), or alcoholic beverages—you pay for those separately.

 Since you will be on vacation, you may want to partake in more drinking than usual.
-If you think that you will be sipping on more than 5 drinks per day, you may want to consider splurging on a drink package.
-Many cruise lines offer a variety of packages to suit different personal preferences and range from soda-only to premium, top shelf liquor.
+If you think you will be sipping on more than 5 drinks per day, you may want to consider splurging on a drink package.
+Many cruise lines offer a variety of packages to suit different personal preferences and range from soda-only to premium, top-shelf liquor.

 Spa treatments